commaai/research/README.md

 ## the comma.ai driving dataset

-7 and a quarter hours of largely highway driving.
+Contains 7 and a quarter hours of largely highway driving.
 Enough to train what we had in [Bloomberg](http://www.bloomberg.com/features/2015-george-hotz-self-driving-car/).

 ## Examples